Britain once ruled the waves, but, for the moment, its

 a weak negotiating position and time pressure aren’t good starting points: chlorinated

-and GMO food?
+chicken and GMO food?
 Sure!
 Many more visas

 as conditions for a trade deal?
 Ok!